dgaydukov/cert-aws/sa/files/sa.md

 * port types should be the same, all 1GB, or all 10GB
 * all connections must terminate at the same DX endpoint (basically use DX from same region, endpoint - url to talk with aws like `directconnect.us-east-2.amazonaws.com` one per region)
 DXG (Direct Connect Gateway):
-* by default you can connect 1 vpc to your on-premise using DX + VIF to aws service like s3 or vpc If you use private VIF you have to choose either VPG or DXG.
+* by default you can connect 1 vpc to your on-premise using DX + VIF to aws service like s3 (public VIF) or vpc (private VIF) If you use private VIF you have to choose either VPG or DXG.
 So without DXG you can connect only 1 vpc to your DX.
 But if you use DXG you can connect multiple vpc.
 * so you can create DXG and associate it with multiple VPG (vpg itself should be associated with vpc first) - by doing this you basically associate single DXG with multiple vpc (can be different region/account)
 Then you create private VIF and associate it not with single VPG but with DXG - so you have single DX that can be connected to multiple vpc cross-region & cross-account
 * multi-account DXG allows to associate up to 10 VPC (from different accounts) or up to 3 Transit Gateway.
+Since both GXG & VPG attached to vpc, you have access to all AZ within region with single DX.
 Direct Connect and DXG support both 1500 and 9001 MTU (you can also modify it if you need).
 DX VIF - you have to create one of the following VIF to start using dx:
 * private - access private instances inside vpc using their private IP (here you connect your DX to either DXG or VPG)
 * public - access public aws services (like s3) using their public IP